There’s a lot more to oysters than just eating them

 Trek to a Remote Fishing Community

 Saxis Island: This is not actually an island per se but is surrounded by a huge Chesapeake Bay marsh.
 Take the scenic route from Parksley.
 If it’s a Saturday, stop by the Saxis Island Museum then spend some time on the 200-ft.
-Saxis fishing pier to drop a line or just set a while.
-Locals gather at Martha’s, right on the wharf, every morning for breakfast.
+Saxis fishing pier to drop a line or just sit a while.
+Locals gather at Martha’s Kitchen, right on the wharf, every morning for breakfast.